 - Sabouraud Dextrose Agar Emmons contains only 20.0 grams of dextrose.
 Final pH 6.9 +/– 0.2 at 25oC

-Preparation of Sabouraud Dextrose Agar (SDA)
+Preparation and Method of Use of Sabouraud Dextrose Agar (SDA)

 Result Interpretation of Sabouraud Dextrose Agar (SDA)